 In therapy, the goals should be to resolve your problem, not just temporarily relieve it.
 Although medication and other forms of treatment can be helpful in relieving symptoms, therapy produces a long term result.
 Depending on your diagnosis, the physician may opt to utilize medication in conjunction with therapy.
 Additionally, unlike some other forms of treatment, therapy is not designed to progress as a maintenance program.
 Our goal is to resolve your problem; therefore, maintenance is not generally necessary.

 What office policies should I be aware of?

 We ask that our patients:

 - Give 24 hours notice for cancellations, when possible.
 All of our clinics utilize answering machines or services after hours of operation.

 - Call if you have a question, concern, or if you will be late.
 We will do our best to fit you in, but need to know in advance in consideration of other patients.

 - Notify your therapist at least one week prior to returning to your physician.
 The therapist must have this date in order to properly schedule a re-evaluation for you to update your physician on your progress.

 - Schedule appointments in advance and have the proper number of visits scheduled.
 If you don’t schedule your appointments in advance, it will be more difficult to give you the times you desire.

 Because of our expertise!
-Our facilities are widely regarded as leading experts in physical therapy.
-Physicians regularly send their own office staff and family members to our facilities.
+Our clinics are widely regarded as leading experts in therapy.
+Physicians regularly send their own office staff and family members to our clinics.
 Patients receive personalized care.
 We are dedicated to resolving your problems in an environment that is welcoming and relaxed.
-Feel free to give us a call or stop in at any of our facilities and speak to a therapist.
+Feel free to give us a call or stop in at any of our clinics and speak to a therapist.